Alanya Alaaddin Keykubat University

 Alanya Alaaddin Keykubat University is a public university located in Alanya, Antalya Province, Turkey.
 It was established by law published in the Official Gazette on April 23, 2015, and is named after the Anatolian Seljuk Sultan Alaaddin Keykubat.

 As of the 2023–2024 academic year, the university hosts a total of 15,081 students: 9,022 undergraduates, 511 graduate students, and 93 doctoral students.
+The university offers a diverse range of undergraduate and graduate programs across its faculties and vocational schools.
 The academic staff comprises 59 professors, 75 associate professors, 180 assistant professors, 172 lecturers, and 131 research assistants, totaling 617 academic personnel.
 The current rector is Prof. Dr. Kenan Ahmet Türkdoğan.